AdamMishal/SimpleShell/README.md

-Simple Shell in c that sues fork and execvp.
+Simple Shell in c that uses fork and execvp.